ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ## 1. Introduction

-### What is the Verse Developer Extension for Google Chrome?
+### What is the Verse Developer browser extension?

-The Verse Developer Extension for Google Chrome is a tool for developers who are adding customised capabilities to IBM Verse.
+The Verse Developer browser extension is a tool for developers who are adding customised capabilities to IBM Verse.
 The tool allows an application to be registered with IBM Verse, where each application contains a set of customised capabilities.
 One or more applications can be registered using the tool.
 Each application can contain one or more extensions.
 IBM Verse supports 3 types of extensions:

 1. [Simple Link](https://jenkins.swg.usma.ibm.com/jenkins/job/sequoia/site/developer/specs/verse-extension-points.html#simpleLink) (type = com.ibm.appreg.ext.simpleLink)
 2. [Templated Link](https://jenkins.swg.usma.ibm.com/jenkins/job/sequoia/site/developer/specs/verse-extension-points.html#templatedLink) (type = com.ibm.appreg.ext.templatedLink)